My dear husband and I have been married for almost nine years! In that time, we have had three children and are expecting a fourth in October!

 Even if you feel that the man you married is a different person now (or if he feels you’re different), even though there are other demands that are taking up your time, whether it be kids, a job or whatever else, I really think it is possible to have the sweetness, excitement and time together we used to have with our husbands.

-I’m going to share the things that we are working on (and what things have failed miserably), including some practical ideas for you…tomorrow!
+I’m going to share the things that we are working on (and what things have failed miserably), including some practical ideas for you…in part two!

 Read Part 2 now!